pandom79/Unitd/README.md

 gtk-update-icon-cache -f /usr/share/icons/*
 update-mime-database /usr/share/mime
 ```
-Note that If you use a different distro or build options then you should check the paths and command names.
+Please note that if you use a different distro or build options then you should check the paths and command names.

 According the default options, you should see the following folders:<br>